The Profession of Arms (1983 film)

 The Profession of Arms (Le métier des armes) is a 1983 Canadian documentary film directed by Michael Bryans and Tina Viljoen.

+Synopsis

+The film was the third in the seven-part War series, hosted by Gwynne Dyer, examining modern warfare featuring soldiers from six different nations discussing the effects of new technology alongside other challenges.

+Accolades

 It was nominated for an Academy Award for Best Documentary Feature.

-The film was the third film in the seven-part War series, hosted by Gwynne Dyer, examining modern warfare.